Imperial Moscow University: University Statute of 1863

 Student excitements of the 1860s were reflected in Moscow University, but they did not lead to its closure, as happened in St. Petersburg.
-In April 1855, the decree of Emperor Alexander II «On the admission to take an unlimited number of students to universities» was followed.
+In April 1855, the decree of Emperor Alexander II "On the admission to take an unlimited number of students to universities" was followed.

 The Charter of 1863 is the most liberal of the university statutes of the Russian Empire.
 The statute restored autonomy to universities and weakened government custody of them.
 The scope of the Council of the University was expanded.
 The rector and deans were again elected, although the persons elected for their replacement had to be approved: the rector was the emperor, the deans were the minister of public education.

 The new university charter created more favorable conditions for the development of science and education in Russia.
 According to the new statute, the staff of the Moscow University and the number of departments in its faculties were enlarged.
-There were 11 chairs at the Faculty of History and Philology, 10 in the Physics and Mathematics Department, 11 in the Law Faculty, 11 in the Law Faculty, and 23 at the Medical School.
+There were 11 chairs at the Faculty of History and Philology, 10 in the Physics and Mathematics Department, 11 in the law faculty, and 23 at the medical school.

-If in the original structure of the Imperial University of Moscow in the 18th century three faculties were provided for only 10 departments, in 1804 there were 28, in 1835 - 35, then in 1863 their number increased to 53, and by 1884 - to 56.
+If in the original structure of the Imperial University of Moscow in the 18th century three faculties were provided for only 10 departments, in 1804 there were 28, in 1835 there were 35, then in 1863 their number increased to 53, and by 1884 to 56.

 In the 1870s the number of students did not change significantly: